The light at the end of the tunnel for heart failure

-A GlycoNet project has identified a series of molecules that may hold the key to preventing and treating heart failure, a disease for which there is currently no cure.
+GlycoNet Investigators identified carbohydrate-derived molecules that may hold the key to preventing and treating the disease for which there is currently no cure.

-Cardiomyocytes are the muscle cells of the heart and are responsible for generating contractile force, keeping blood pumping throughout the body.
-When these cells die, heart failure occurs with often devastating results.
-But project investigators have discovered a molecule that protects cardiomyocytes from death.
+As the chief cell type of the heart, cardiomyocytes are responsible for generating contractile force, keeping blood pumping throughout the body.
+When these muscle cells die, heart failure occurs with devastating results.

-“If we treat [cardiac cells] with these molecules, we can prevent the cardiac cells from dying in response to anti-cancer treatment.
-Which means we can preserve cardiac function and prevent heart failure,” says Dr. Mona Nemer (photo inset, University of Ottawa), an investigator on the project along with Dr. Yvan Guindon (Université de Montréal and IRCM).
+“If we treat cardiac cells with these molecules, we can prevent the cardiac cells from dying in response to anti-cancer treatment.
+This means we can preserve cardiac function and prevent heart failure,” says Nemer.

-While many things can lead to heart failure, including conditions such as hypertension, hardening of arteries, or complications from diabetes, this project focuses on heart failure caused by chemotherapy.
+While many things can lead to heart failure, including conditions such as hypertension, hardening of arteries, or complications from diabetes, the researchers focus on heart failure caused by chemotherapy.

 “It’s a very serious condition,” says Nemer.
 “Right now, there are no therapies available to stop, slow down, or cure heart failure.
 As a result, it’s a diagnosis that can be worse than some cancers.
 Fifty per cent of the individuals diagnosed with heart failure will die within five years.”